Go Insurance Go Plus includes a wide range of cover including optional snow, golf, water sports and business packs.

-Who is Eligible in Getting a Go Insurance Go Plus Travel Plan?
+Who is eligible for a Go Insurance Go Plus travel plan?

-If you would like to be backed by the support and benefits of the Go Plus travel insurance policy, you can apply if:
+If you would like to be backed by the support and benefits of the Go Plus travel insurance policy, you can apply if you:

-- you are under 69 years old when you purchase the policy
+- Are under 69 years old when you purchase the policy

-- you are an Australian resident, or you have been living in Australia temporarily for at least three months, and you can prove your residency when you make a claim.
+- Are an Australian resident, or you have been living in Australia temporarily for at least three months, and you can prove your residency when you make a claim

 - Go Insurance wants to make it as easy as possible for you to process your claim if your travel has not gone to plan.
 Therefore, a claim is as easy as: